tpage99/wcpartners/src/pages/resources/COVID-19.md

 ---

+## Health and Fitness

+The YMCA offers over 50 on-demand videos online for exercises and activities that can be done from home: Learn more at: https://ymca360.org/on-demand#/

+---

 ## Low Cost Internet

 Low-cost internet, advertised at \$9.95 per month plus taxes, for those that qualify.
 As of March 2020 there is a promotion for the first two months free as well when signing up and there is no contract.